confluentinc/jmx-monitoring-stacks/README.md

 ## Run with profiles

+Default profile will create:
+ - 1 Confluent Platform with 2 brokers (_kafka1_ and _kafka2_)
+ - 1 Confluent Platform with 2 brokers (_kafka3_ and _kafka4_)
+ - 1 kafka lag exporter
+ - 1 grafana
+ - 1 prometheus

 To add more use cases, we are leveraging the docker profiles.

-To run replicator scenario, i.e. `start.sh --profile replicator`.
+To run replicator scenario, i.e. run `start.sh --profile replicator`.

 It's possible to combine profiles as well, i.e. `start.sh --profile schema-registry --profile ksqldb`.

 Currently supported profiles:
-- replicator
-- schema-registry
+- _replicator_: it will add a Kafka connect cluster with Confluent Replicator between _kafka1-kafka2_ and _kafka3-kafka4_
+- _schema-registry_: it will add Confluent Schema Registry
-- ksqldb
+- _ksqldb_: it will add ksqldb
-- consumer (with kafka-lag-exported included)
+- _consumer_: it will add a demo application implemented with spring with full client metrics
-- clientsreduced (kafka clients with a limited number of metrics exposed)
+- _consumer-minimal_: it will add a demo application implemented with spring with a limited number of client metrics

 ## FAQ